eatplaynap/shadone/README.md

-# Shadowing Record
+# ShaDone

-Shadowing Record is a web app for language learners who want to do shadowing exercise with YouTube videos.
+ShaDone is a web app for language learners who want to do shadowing exercise with YouTube videos.
-With Shadowing Record you can
+With ShaDone you can

 - Repeat full or a part of YouTube video
 - Set loop how many times you want